cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 (i.e., not too far in the past).
 If the proposed block's timestamp is within the window of acceptable timestamps, the timestamp is considered **timely**.
-If the block timestamp is **not timely**, the validator rejects the block by issuing a `nil` prevote.
+If the block timestamp is **not timely**, the validator rejects the proposed block by issuing a `nil` prevote.
-Notice that this

 ### Clock Synchronization